Games cash machine defies global gloom

 Besides broadcasting, the IOC has a strong revenue stream from its top sponsors, 11 global corporations who sign long-term agreements to associate their brands with the Olympics.

-U.S. companies General Electric (GE.N), Visa (V.N) and McDonalds (MCD.N) are also sponsors, along with Europeans Atos (ATOS.PA) and Omega UHR.VX.
+U.S. companies General Electric, Visa and McDonalds are also sponsors, along with Europeans Atos and Omega.

-Japanese group Panasonic (6752.T), South Korean company Samsung (005930.KS) and Taiwanese group Acer (2353.TW) add an Asian component to a line-up from which companies in the BRIC economies are conspicuous by their absence.
+Japanese group Panasonic, South Korean company Samsung and Taiwanese group Acer add an Asian component to a line-up from which companies in the BRIC economies are conspicuous by their absence.

 IOC marketing chief Gerhard Heiberg is happy to stick with a formula that is likely to bring in revenues of over $1 billion for 2014-16, seeing scope to add one more backer.
 Sponsors enjoying exclusivity in their category, effectively placing a ceiling on the numbers in the programme.